amnemonic/wg_firebox/readme.md

  - Make a list of possible entries in license file and name of each possibly with link to official description of service.

-### Bonus
+### Bonus!
-Hard coded bios password for `M270` with bios version V2.02 (04022018) is `WatchGuard!`.
-If you were able to confirm that this password works for other WatchGuard's product let me know by opening new issue.
+Hard coded bios password for `M270` with bios version V2.02 (04022018) is: `WatchGuard!`.
+If you were able to confirm that this password works for other WatchGuard's product let me know by opening new issue or just ping me on my twitter or whatever.